Blog Flow chart

 If the Court of Protection rules that your client or their family member is unable to make their own Will, Title Research can provide support in making a Statutory Will application.

 Title Research has many specialist services that can help you administer intestate estates for your clients, mitigating the risk of expensive mistakes and delays.
-We help to take the stress out of finding missing beneficiaries, family tree research, and appointing an Administrator.
+We help to take the stress out of finding missing beneficiaries, doing family tree research, and appointing an Administrator.
 Our services include:

 Learn more about our full suite of Genealogical Research services.
 Additionally, find out how we can help with Asset Repatriation and deal with foreign shares, bankruptcy searches, and much more.